Search Engine Visibility Status

 • Temporary maintenance - Brief periods when content isn’t ready

-In these cases, dismiss the notice to acknowledge you’re aware of the setting, while the admin bar indicator serves as a subtle ongoing reminder.
+In these cases, the admin bar indicator serves as a subtle ongoing reminder without disrupting your workflow.

 Checking Your Current Setting